If you are experiencing a crisis, call 1-800-461-5424 or dial 988 for suicide support

 Hi!
 My name is Courtney.

-I am an experienced social worker (BSW, MSW, RSW), relational therapist working in Muskoka.
-I grew up in this area and have been working in the mental health field for close to 20 years.
+I am an experienced social worker (BSW, MSW, RSW) and relational therapist working in Muskoka.
+Growing up in this area, I have dedicated nearly 20 years to the mental health field, working with folks in a number of community mental health settings.

-I have training and experience in a number of clinical modalities and use them to inform my work.
-My approach is relaxed and conversational with a focus on self-compassion and change.
-I often add humour in session and I really anchor to the reality that we are all having a very human experience, complete with pain, distress, messiness, and discomfort.
+With training and experience in various clinical modalities, my approach is relaxed and conversational, emphasizing self-compassion and change.
+I often incorporate humour into sessions, acknowledging that we are all navigating a very human experience filled with pain, distress, messiness, and discomfort.

-I deeply believe in the power of connection and community and feel that our current social climate often emphasizes individualism, leaving many of us feeling disconnected, lonely, and anxious.
+It is a privilege to be part of your journey, whether it involves a few sessions or a longer-term commitment.
+I deeply believe in the power of connection and community, especially in today's climate, which often emphasizes individualism, leaving many feeling disconnected, self-critical, lonely, and anxious.

-I believe that the state of our communities and world impacts each of us.
-I continue to be commited, to learn, and to make mistakes practicing from an anti-oppressive and anti-colonial approach.
+I recognize that the state of our communities and the world influences each of us.
+I remain committed to learning and practicing from an anti-oppressive and anti-colonial perspective.

-I enjoy music making, singing, poetry, being close to water, a good walk, and a good talk.
+In my free time, I enjoy music making, singing, poetry, reading, being close to water, taking good walks, and having meaningful conversations.

 What is Relational Therapy?

 At the heart of relational therapy is the belief that healing happens through connection.
 The therapeutic relationship itself becomes a key tool for self-discovery and transformation, providing a safe, empathetic, and collaborative space where clients can explore their feelings, thoughts, and relational patterns.
-Through this process, we can explore and develop greater self-awareness and gain the tools to create healthier, more authentic connections with others.
+This approach is particularly effective in trauma therapy, as it allows individuals to explore and develop greater self-awareness and gain the tools to create healthier, more authentic connections with others.

 Services